 Running a law firm is no easy feat.
 Attracting new clients, managing your time, finding staff, and navigating the legal system are challenging tasks.
 With so much on your plate, it’s often difficult to find the time to market your firm and attract new leads.
 But one of the best ways to do so is through content marketing.
 Managing a legal blog will allow you to attract new clients in various ways, and it’s an area that no business owners should push aside.
 Here’s how running a legal blog can help you:

 Transparency is such an essential part of operations in today’s business landscape.
-For example, in a modern economy, consumers care about where their food comes from and how their products are being manufactured.
+For example, in a modern economy, consumers care about their food and how their products are being manufactured.
 They want to learn more about the supply chain and how certain services are rendered.
 To illustrate the strength of transparency, consider a survey conducted by Sprout Social, which found that 90% of consumers would stick with a company past a brand crisis if they were transparent (and apologetic) about what went wrong.
 But running a great business isn’t just about damage control when something goes awry.

 Many lawyers (and business owners across every industry) struggle with blogging because they mistakenly tend to oversell their services.
 When you set out to capture new clients (and retain previous clients) with your blog, you should be wary of being too sales-y.
 Your overarching goal should be to infuse value with your blog—which ultimately nourishes the relationship.
 If you continuously try to sell your services in your content, it won’t appeal to potential readers.
 The opposite might occur.
-Without value, it’s challenging to build long-standing trust, and the clients you hope to attract to might just feel like another dollar sign.
+Without value, it’s challenging to build long-standing trust, and the clients you hope to attract might feel like another dollar sign.

 The best blogs infuse value by stepping back and answering some of the most common questions they hear.
 Think about the reasons why your target market tends to reach out to you.
 Think about items you get in your inbox and the concerns people have when they reach out to you for consultations.